Ransome

 It seeks to children to engage in adventurous pursuits and educate the public about Ransome and his work.

-Interestingly, there is an active Arthur Ransome Club of Japan that has contributed generously to the restoration of the sailing dingy Mavis which is the model for the AMAZON.
+Interestingly, there is an active Arthur Ransome Club of Japan that has contributed generously to the restoration of the sailing dinghy Mavis, which is the model for the AMAZON.
 The boat is on display at the Windermere Steamboat Museum.

-If you would like to book a holiday cottage with easy access to the area Arthur Ransome loved enquire and book here.
+If you would like to book a holiday cottage within easy access to the area Arthur Ransome loved, enquire and book here.